SC COVID-19 cases continue spike as DHEC plans to release first vaccine doses mid-December

 Hardest-hit areas

-The top South Carolina counties for new coronavirus cases on Thursday were Greenville, 187; Richland, 175; and Horry 143.
+The top South Carolina counties for new coronavirus cases reported Thursday were Greenville, 187; Richland, 175; and Horry 143.

 What about the tri-county?